jefferyb/kualicoeus/README.md

 5. [Limitations](#limitations)
 6. [Development](#development)

+##Working on | NOT DONE
+STILL WORKING ON THE DOCUMENTATION FOR THIS MODULE.
+You can still check the init.pp in the manifests folder for the parameters that you can use.

 ## What's NEW!!!
+v.
+1.3.7:
+- Added Shibboleth
+- Added P6Spy to log all SQL statement and parameter values before send it to database
+- Support to install KC 5.1 - 6.0
+- Support to do upgrades

 v.
 0.1.4:
   * This was just a bug fix, where whenever you set `setup_tomcat => false`, it would complain.